Temporal Entropy Evolution in Stochastic and Delayed Dynamics: Asymptotic stability and entropy behaviour

 \begin{thm}{\cite[Thm.
 2]{pichorrudnicki00}} Let $P^t$ be a continuous partially integral semigroup of Markov operators.
 If there is a unique stationary density $f_*$ for $P^t$ and $f_*>0$, then $P^t$ is asymptotically stable.
 In particular, for all $f_0$ with $H_c(f_0|f_*)>-\infty$. \end{thm}

-Since the conditional and Gibbs' entropies are related by \be H_G(P^tf_0 )=H_c(P^tf_0 |f_*)-\int P^tf_0(x)\log f_*(x) \mu(dx), \ee Theorem~\ref{t:entropyconv} implies the next result, see \cite{mackey2006temporal}. \begin{thm} Let $P^t$ be an asymptotically stable semigroup of Markov operators on $L^1(X)$ with a stationary density $f_*$ such that $\displaystyle\int f_*^{1+r}(x)\, dx <\infty$ for all $r$ in some neighborhood of zero.
+Since the conditional and Gibbs' entropies are related by Theorem~\ref{t:entropyconv} implies the next result, see \citet{mackey2006temporal}. \begin{thm} Let $P^t$ be an asymptotically stable semigroup of Markov operators on $L^1(X)$ with a stationary density $f_*$ such that $\displaystyle\int f_*^{1+r}(x)\, dx <\infty$ for all $r$ in some neighborhood of zero.
 Then

 for all $f_0$ with $H_c(f_0|f_*)>-\infty$. \end{thm}

 These results are very general in their statements about the behavior of the conditional and Gibbs' entropies.
 Theorem \ref{thm-invert} tells us that when the dynamics are such that $P^t$ is a group (we have a dynamical system) the conditional entropy will be constant and fixed by the initial value of $f_0$.
 However, when $P^t$ is an asymptotically stable semigroup then {\it Theorems \ref{t:entropyconv} and \ref{th-convg} respectively guarantee the convergence of the conditional entropy to its maximal value of zero and the Gibbs' entropy to its equilibrium value.}